AutoFairAthenaRC/FACTS/README.md

 ## Results ?

-We have implemented the rules for definitions fo fairness ...
+We have implemented the rules for definitions of fairness ...

 According to these, we rank the groups and the first